EPFL-Center-for-Imaging/mousetumornet/README.md

 - [Installation](#installation)
 - [Usage](#usage-in-napari)

+This project is part of a collaboration between the [EPFL Center for Imaging](https://imaging.epfl.ch/) and the [De Palma Lab](https://www.epfl.ch/labs/depalma-lab/).

 ## Input data specifications

 Make sure that your input data is compatible with our model.
 To check the integrity of your input data, read [Input data specifications](documentation/data_specs.md).